-A person requesting an accommodation under the Americans With Disabilities Act, 42 U.S.C. §12101, et seq., for an attorney, a party, a witness, or a spectator, shall notify the court promptly.
+A person requesting accommodation under the Americans With Disabilities Act, 42 U.S.C. §12101, et seq., for an attorney, a party, a witness, or a spectator shall promptly notify the court.
 As far as practicable, a request for an accommodation shall be (1) presented on a form approved by administrative order of the Court of Appeals and available from the Administrative Office of the Court or Clerk’s Office and (2) submitted not less than 30 days before the proceeding for which the accommodation is requested.

 To ensure compliance with the Americans With Disabilities Act (ADA), the Maryland Judiciary has designated ADA coordinators for their facilities and services.
 If you have questions or need assistance, contact the: